gneverov/circuitpython/README.md

 ## Highlights
 - Support for [dynamic linking](/examples/dynlink/README.md) (i.e., DLLs or shared libraries).
 Native code libraries can be built, distributed, and installed without recompiling or reinstalling the firmware.
 This allows users to add new native code to their application, with similar ease to which Python code can be added by copying files to the device.

-- All use of busy polling and background tasks have been removed from the MicroPython core and replaced with FreeRTOS-based concurrency.
+- FreeRTOS brings full concurrency support including multicore and multiple threads.
+All use of busy polling and background tasks have been removed from the MicroPython core and replaced with FreeRTOS-based concurrency.
+Never worry about Python code blocking the USB stack.

-- newlib-nano is used as the system-wide C runtime library.
-Crucially it implements malloc, allowing C programs to allocate their own memory independent of MicroPython. newlib-nano is also extended with additional POSIX [functionality](/ports/rp2/newlib/README.md) including a virtual filesystem.
+- [Picolibc](https://github.com/picolibc/picolibc) is used as the system-wide C runtime library.
+Crucially it implements malloc, allowing C programs to allocate their own memory independent of MicroPython; and thread-local storage, allowing code to execute on multiple cores.
+Picolibc is also extended with additional POSIX [functionality](/ports/rp2/newlib/README.md) including a virtual filesystem.

 - System services such as [lwIP](https://savannah.nongnu.org/projects/lwip/) and [TinyUSB](https://docs.tinyusb.org/en/latest/) run as separate FreeRTOS tasks isolated of MicroPython.
 There is no problem with MicroPython or Python code being able to interfere with these services, and the MicroPython VM can be restarted without any effect on them.

 - MicroPython threads are implemented as FreeRTOS tasks.
-The user can create any number of Python threads.
-Whether the threads can execute on separate hardware cores depends on the configuration of FreeRTOS.
-(The default for RP2 is not multicore.)
+The user can create any number of Python threads, which can execute on all available hardware cores.

 - lwIP is configured to use dynamic memory allocation, thus allowing the user to create any number of sockets.